JonKopp99/JonsSurfline/README.md

-# Jon's Surfline
+# Jon's Surfline🏄
-Displays the current surf forecasts from different counties spread all across California🏄🏼‍♂️
+**Displays the current surf forecasts from over 300 locations spread all across California.**

 Get information about: